 **Aggregate is defined as the combined weight of your 2 heaviest fish overall.

-You may un-declare a fishing day by 8:00 am via cell phone or email for the following situations: You may un-declare first fishing day of a trip only once throughout the tournament for mechanical failure.
-You may un-declare your first fishing day of a trip multiple times due to weather before leaving the port.
+You may un-declare a fishing day by 8:00 am via cell phone or email only once during the tournament for mechanical failure.
 Anytime you un-declare you must take photos of the GPS Time/Date/Location.
 You may not un-declare for any reason once a fishing line has been deployed.
-When fishing consecutive days, you may not un-declare after the first day of trip.
 You may substitute a boat once if the substitute boat is not registered in the tournament.
 All teams and participants should make their decision to fish based solely on their own judgement.
 Fish at your own risk.

-For fish weighed in, any category of fish brought to the scales, placement is determined by the order of weigh-in at the scales.
-The recorded time of weigh-indetermines placement.
+For fish weighed in, any category of fish brought to the scales, placement is determined by the order of weigh-in at the sales.
+The recorded time of weigh-in determines placement.